toggledbits/Reactor-docs/docs/Conditions.md

 Conditions are organized into one or more _condition groups_.
 All ReactorSensors contain a group called the _root group_, and it is the group that contains all other groups and conditions.
 The state of the ReactorSensor overall (its _tripped state_) is also determined by the state of the root group.
 When the root group is true, the ReactorSensor will be tripped; it is untripped otherwise.

 You may create as many condition groups as you need.
 Groups can be nested--you can create groups within groups.
 This allows very complex logic conditions to be created.
-When writing a logic operation out, such as `( (A OR B OR C) AND (D OR E) AND NOT F )`, the parentheses are groups, so in structuring your conditions in Reactor, it may be helpful to write out your logic in this way before launching into the Conditions editor.
+When writing a logic operation out, such as `( (A OR B OR C) AND (D OR E) AND NOT F )`, the parenthetical expressions are equivalent to condition groups in Reactor, so in structuring your configuration, it may be helpful to write out your logic in this way before launching into the Conditions editor.

+> CONCEPT: When logic is written out as in the example above, the expressions in parentheses are equivalent to condition groups in Reactor.

-Each condition group has an associate *logic operation*, and the state of the group is the result of that operation performed on the results of the conditions within it:
+Each condition group has an associated *logic operation*, and the state of the group is the result of that operation performed on the results of the conditions within it:

 * `AND` - All conditions in the group must be *true* for the group state to be *true*;
 * `OR` - Any condition (one or more) in the group must be *true* for the group state to be *true*; the group is only *false* when *all* of its conditions are *false*;